Tb-1111/MoodPix/README.md

 Reach out via [LinkedIn](https://www.linkedin.com/in/tiffiany-blakely-8789ab2b5/) or open an issue in this repo.

 ---

-## 🤝 Contributor Guidelines

----

-MoodPix is a space for emotionally intelligent tech and soulful storytelling.
-We welcome contributors who:

----

-- Respect the emotional and creative integrity of the platform
-- Build with intention, accessibility, and modularity
-- Are open to feedback and collaborative iteration

---

-### How to Contribute
-1. Fork the repo and clone it locally
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Commit your changes: `git commit -m "Add your message"`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Open a pull request and describe your contribution

-Let’s build with resonance.

 _Crafted with intention by Tiffiany Blakely—Founder, UX Systems Architect, and Creative Technologist._